mmmrkssss/connect4/README.md

 # What is this project?

-version 1.0:  just a simple connect4 programm playable in the console.
+Version 1.0:  just a simple connect4 programm playable in the console.
 Simply build and run the code and take turns playing.
 Version 1 contains:
 - basic programm
 - automatic checks for the win condition
 - scorekeeping over multiple rounds
 - option to reset scores

 # How to play